tarzanek/spark-scylla-migrator-example/README.md

 Prerequisites:
 ---------------
+You need at least 4 cpus and 8G of memory to run this

 Read and run below carefully, any of steps is skipped or broken, the whole app will error out with weird messages ;-) Below works well in Fedora 34, replace the dnf/yum commands with their appropriate apt alternative for debian systems